 Well, hi world!
 Long time no talk, hahaha.
 Yeah.
 3 kids is CRAY.
 But I wanted to get these memories up of my sister’s baby shower!
 I was so excited to plan my sister’s baby shower.
 My sister’s BABY SHOWER!
 Oh, to shower her meant so much.
 I’ve secretly prayed that she would experience pregnancy and birth and motherhood.
 And now she is!
 She’s found a great man and was blessed with a healthy pregnancy.
 And since normal baby showers are so boring usually, with all the games and pastel colors, I decided to do something a little different.
-Something a pop of color you could say! ;) A friend actually gave me the idea, and it was seriously perfect.
+Something with a pop of color you could say! ;) A friend actually gave me the idea, and it was seriously perfect.
 We planned a painting party baby shower at the Art House in Gilbert, Arizona.
 Instead of going with a water color or other canvas, I opted for the succulent planter party and it was a total hit.
 We’re all adult women, desperately wanting more time to socialize, so it was the best place for the occasion.
 We catered Pita Jungle, my sister’s favorite, made her favorite fruit cookies, had “mom”-osas, and saved time at the end for gifts.
 My friend Kristin designed the invitation (thank you!!!).
 I saw the clear balloons on Pinterest and had fun with the other girls getting them painted before everyone arrived.
 You could say I went all out with the paint theme, ha.
 My sister looked so happy.
 I know she was a little nervous about being the center of attention, but it went great and she truly looked like she was in her happy place, surrounded by all her friends.
 So much love and conversation and lots of pictures, if you can’t tell.
 Congratulations my beautiful sister.
 I’m so ridiculously excited for you and Kevin.
 I love you so much.
 I hope you enjoyed your baby shower as much as me <3

 My due date for our third was May 3.
 Seeing that this pregnancy was right behind my last one, with almost no break, I thought for sure I’d be right on time or even early, assuming that my body never really fully recovered from Walker and would just know what to do.
 But as usual, I was wrong.
 Little man just took his sweet time.